chryswoods/siremol.org/tutorials/somd/Lysozyme/Equib.md

     somd -C nvt.cfg
 This will run the equilibration and a bunch of output will be printed to screen.
-All configuration file options can be displayed by simply typing

-    somd -H

 If everything ran successfully a few more files will have been generated.